 We know — you’re feeling sort of done with lawn care.

-Summer’s over, you’ve finally put socks on, and those carefree barefoot in the grass days are already a fading memory.
+Summer’s over, you’ve finally put socks on, and those carefree barefoot in the green grass days are already a fading memory.

 But your lawn still needs you.
 It’s hungry.

 Don’t neglect your lawn’s fall feeding.
 It’s more important than you think.

 Let’s talk about the benefits of fertilizing your lawn in the fall.

 You might think of early spring when you think of fertilizer, but experts say if you only do it once a year, early fall is the best time to feed your lawn.

 During the cool season of autumn, it’s a great time to get your lawn ready to be green and healthy in the spring growing season.